 A: National ND membership associations exist both in the US and in Canada.

 United States: American Association of Naturopathic Physicians (AANP)

 Canada: Canadian Association of Naturopathic Doctors (CAND)

 State- and province-level organizations also exist.
 Both actively support practicing NDs in terms of patient resources, networking, licensure and public affairs efforts.

 Q: What is the typical ND-patient relationship like?

 A: Naturopathic physicians encourage patients to take personal responsibility for their own health.
-They support patients in this by teaching them the steps necessary to create and monitor their own wellness.
+They support patients by teaching them the steps necessary to create and monitor their own wellness.
 Naturopathic physicians strive to find the underlying cause of a patient’s illness, rather than treat symptoms exclusively.
 Recognizing that each body is unique, naturopathic doctors tailor their treatments to meet the individual needs of each patient.
-NDs honor the healing power of nature as one of the six fundamental principles of natural medicine.
+NDs honor the healing power of nature as one of the six fundamentals of naturopathic medicine.

 Q: How do I find a local ND?

-A: The absolute best place to find a qualified naturopathic doctor in North America is through the profession’s national associations.
+A: The absolute best place to find a qualified naturopathic doctor in North America is through the national associations and/or their affiliates.
 These associations maintain active databases of licensed naturopathic doctors (NDs), searchable by name and location.